-- The training seat is provided for an experienced Operator of the machine when a new Operator is being trained. - The training seat is not intended as a passenger seat or for use by children. - Use the seat belt whenever operating the machine or riding as a trainer. - · Keep all other riders off the machine.
+- The training seat is provided for an experienced Operator of the machine when a new Operator is being trained. - The training seat is not intended as a passenger seat or for use by children. - Use the seat belt whenever operating the machine or riding as a trainer. - Keep all other riders off the machine.

-- · Remove key from ignition. - Read the tractor and mower manufacturer's manuals for inspection and maintenance instructions. - Read the windrower and header manuals for inspection and maintenance instructions.
+- Remove key from ignition. - Read the windrower and header manuals for inspection and maintenance instructions.